-Fruitland is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Fruitland is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Fruitland who work in management occupations (15.98%), office and administrative support (13.58%), and sales jobs (13.39%).
+Fruitland is a decidedly white-collar city, with fully 85.66% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Fruitland is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Fruitland who work in sales jobs (13.68%), office and administrative support (13.20%), and management occupations (11.73%).

 Being a small city, Fruitland does not have a public transit system used by locals to get to and from work.

-The per capita income in Fruitland in 2010 was $25,846, which is lower middle income relative to Maryland, and upper middle income relative to the rest of the US.
-This equates to an annual income of $103,384 for a family of four.
+The per capita income in Fruitland in 2010 was $25,164, which is lower middle income relative to Maryland, and middle income relative to the rest of the US.
+This equates to an annual income of $100,656 for a family of four.
 However, Fruitland contains both very wealthy and poor people as well.

-Fruitland is a very ethnically-diverse city.
+Fruitland is an extremely ethnically-diverse city.
 The people who call Fruitland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fruitland residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Fruitland include Irish, English, Italian, and Czechoslovakian.
+Important ancestries of people in Fruitland include German, Italian, Irish, and Czechoslovakian.